Beatles “Love” – A Further Collectable Variation

 It was sitting alone.
 Catalogue number: Odeon Mono EAS-30013-26.

-You had the definite feeling that it had been on that shelf quite some time and had not sold and that the owners were keen to shift it.
+You had the definite feeling that it had been on that shelf quite some time….had not sold…and the owners were definitely keen to shift it.
 I took it down and noticed it didn’t have a price sticker on it.
 I also noticed that amongst the individual vinyl singles they still had displayed that they’d opened at least one other similar box set to break up the contents and sell the EP records it contained individually.

 What you see here is that same box set from all those years ago.